Manu404/WikiRef/README.md

 #### Example usage

 ```
-wikiref archive -i analyse.json
+wikiref archive -i output.json
 ```

 ## Publish mode

-Publish the result of an analysis to a MediaWiki page.
+Publish the result of an JSON analysis to a MediaWiki page.

 #### Options